alamin-mahamud/awesome-elasticsearch/README.md

 Elasticsearch is great when you need text based information quickly indexed and later queried.
 It is an extremely fast database where data is queried in almost >10ms

+None of the Existing DBs were **designed from scratch** to provide **scalable full-text search**.

 ### How elasticsearch is better than them

+**Full Text Search** - means when you search through the records in an ElasticSearch database (cluster) your search term(s) will be searched for everywhere in the desired field(s) of the document.
+For example: Imagine you have a blog and each blog post has: Title, Intro, Body and Comments section.
+When searching for a particular string e.g: "this is awesomeness", you could search in all-the-fields which could return a result in one of the comments.

 ### Is there New Problems